chuanfuyap/PANACEA/README.md

 >
 > to make it easier for meta-analysis, it is recommended that during export step with PLINK to also include `--ref-allele` flag so effect allele would be the same across all studies, making it easier for meta-analysis.

+*gnomad, reason calling it this its because the full reference panel was downloaded from [gnomAD](https://gnomad.broadinstitute.org/data#v3-hgdp-1kg)

 Requirements to run PCA projection:
 - PLINK (1 or 2 should work)
-- HAIL (necessary for PCA projection)
+- HAIL (necessary for PCA projection), this was tested on v0.2

 Requirements to run REGINTEST:
 - statsmodels=0.14.4